farhadbheekoo/UrbanBlimp/README.md

 ## Exception Callback

-All service calls take a callback of Action{WebException} as the final parameter.
-This will be called if a WebException occurs during communication with UrbanAirship.
+All service calls take a callback of Action{Exception} as the final parameter.
+This will be called if a Exception occurs during communication with UrbanAirship.
 For my samples I am just stubbing out the callback using

     public class ExceptionHandler
     {
-        public static void Handle(WebException obj)
+        public static void Handle(Exception obj)
         {
             //Handle exceptions here
         }